 Are you uncertain — perhaps, even skeptical — that a budget can work for your family?
 Maybe the answers to the following questions will help to convince you that a budget can indeed work for your family.
 First, however, we will explain what we mean when we use the term “a budget.”

-A budget for a family is basically a financial plan for a period of one year or less that provides spending and saving goals that they set, possibly with some guidance by a financial counselor.
+A budget for a family is basically a monthly financial plan for a period of one year or less that provides spending and saving goals that they set, possibly with some guidance by a financial counselor.
 Each category of actual spending and saving is then compared against these goals.
-The actual spending in each category will usually be at least somewhat under or over the goal for that category; i.e., actual spending in each category will rarely be the same as the goal for that category of spending.
+The actual spending in each category during a month will usually be at least somewhat under or over the monthly goal for that category (i.e., actual spending in each category during a month will rarely be the same as the monthly goal for that category of spending).
 The crucial consideration is whether the total actual amount of spending (or saving) is significantly above or below the total goal for spending (or saving).

-Now let’s consider several questions regarding whether or not a budget can work for your family.
+Now we will consider several questions regarding whether or not a budget can work for your family.

 Why do we need a budget — we are already saving plenty of money?

 For Christians, one of the primary reasons to have a budget is to be a good steward (or manager) of the financial resources that God enables us to have.
 I Corinthians 4:2 says, “[I]t is required in stewards that one be found faithful.”
 And Luke 12:48b states, “For everyone to whom much is given, from him much will be required. . . .”

 Because a budget requires you to set spending and saving guidelines, having a budget can help you to focus on how you really desire to use the financial resources that God entrusts to you.
 For example, as you set your spending and saving guidelines, you may decide that, because God is richly blessing you, you will save less so you can increase your contributions to Christian ministries.
 Also, a budget may help you to become aware that you have been spending more than you really want to in some categories, and that you have been spending less than you would like to in other categories.